justinbloomfield/uninotes/yr1/sm2/econ1102/lec.md

 **Velocity of Money**: the average number of times each dollar in the money supply is used to purchase goods and services which are included in GDP. **V = (P x Y)/M**

+Broadly, the RBA seeks to have:

+1. low and stable price inflation
+2. sufficient financial system liquidity (not too much or too little)
+3. a calibrated foreign exchange raet 9 a dollar not too high or too low relative to other currencies)
+4. overall financial system integrity, including in financial institutions